-US missiles blast Syria base where chem planes took off
+U.S. missiles blast Syria; Trump demands 'end the slaughter'

 The U.S. also notified its partner countries in the region prior to launching the strikes.

-Trump's decision to attack Syria came three-and-a-half years after President Barack Obama threatened Assad with military action after an earlier chemical weapons attack killed hundreds outside of Damascus.
+Trump's decision to attack Syria came three-and-a-half years after President Barack Obama threatened Assad with military action after an earlier chemical weapons attack killed hundreds outside Damascus.
 Obama had declared the use of such weapons a “red line.”
 At the time, several American ships in the Mediterranean were poised to launch missiles, only for Obama to abruptly pull back after key U.S. ally Britain and the U.S. Congress balked at his plan.

-He opted instead for a Russian-backed plan that was supposed to remove and eliminate Syria's chemical weapons stockpiles.
+He opted instead for the Russian-backed plan that was supposed to remove and eliminate Syria's chemical weapons stockpiles.

-Thursday night's strikes were launched from the USS Ross and USS Porter and landed in the early morning Friday in Syria.

 The world learned of the chemical attack earlier in the week in footage that showed people dying in the streets and bodies of children stacked in piles.
 The international outcry fueled an emotional response from Trump, who appeared to abandon his much-touted “America First” vision for a stance of humanitarian intervention, akin to that of previous American leaders.
-“I think what happened in Syria is a disgrace to humanity,” he said Thursday.

 Trump seemed to rapidly reconsider his feelings about Assad, saying: “He's there and I guess he's running things, so something should happen.”

 The show of force in Syria raises legal questions.
 It's unclear what authority Trump is relying on to attack another government.
 When Obama intervened in Libya in 2011, he used a U.N.
-Security Council mandate and NATO's overall leadership of the mission to argue that he had legal authority - arguments that many Republicans opposed.
+Security Council mandate and NATO's overall leadership of the mission to argue that he had legal authority — arguments many Republicans opposed.
 Trump can't rely on either justification here.

 Unclear also is whether Trump is adopting any broader effort to combat Assad.
 Under Obama, the United States largely pulled back from its support for so-called “moderate” rebels when Russia's military intervention in September 2015 led them to suffer a series of battlefield defeats.
 Instead, Obama sought to work with Russia on a negotiated transition.

 Trump and his top aides had acknowledged in recent days the “reality” of Assad being in power, saying his ouster was no longer a priority.
 But the chemical weapons attack seemed to spur a rethink.
-In Florida on Thursday, Secretary of State Rex Tillerson said of Assad: “There's no role for him to govern the Syrian people.”
+In Florida on Thursday, Tillerson said of Assad, “There's no role for him to govern the Syrian people.”